Storage: Disk space and Hard Drive Status

 If you enable all recording features on your support sites (session, presentation, and remote shell recordings) or if your overall session count is high, it is common to see a higher amount of disk usage.
 Note that disk usage of 85-95% is NOT a cause for alarm.
 If the hard drive should become low on disk space, the appliance is configured to automatically purge the oldest session data and recycle that disk space for new session data.

 Specific to the Bomgar B300 Appliance

 The B300 uses a Redundant Array of Independent Disks to back up your data.
 RAID 6 is used to allow the appliance to lose up to 2 of its 4 drives without any data loss.
 In the event of a failure, remove the corrupted drive and contact Bomgar for a return maintenance authorization and repair or replacement drive.
-When you replace the damaged drive, that drive will become the hot spare.
+When you replace the damaged drive, the appliance will automatically rebuild the RAID using the new drive.
 You do not need to power off the appliance when replacing drives.

 Specific to the Bomgar B400 Appliance

 The B400 has two sets of logical Redundant Array of Independent Disks (RAID) disks.
 This RAID configuration includes eight physical disk drives configured into two logical RAID drives: A RAID 1 configuration that is logical disk 0, and a RAID 6 configuration that is logical disk 1.

 If one of the RAID 1 or RAID 6 physical drives fails, no performance impact or data loss will occur.
 However, second drive failure in the RAID 6 configuration will degrade performance, although it will not cause data loss.